tlwilliams895/data-structures-and-algorithms/src/chapters/binary-trees/binary-trees.rst

 If we are looking for the value ``2``.
 We would first check the root node ``5``.
 Does ``5`` equal ``2``.
 No, but now we can make an informed decision.
 If ``2`` is smaller than ``5`` we know to check the left child.
 If ``2`` is greater than or equal to ``5`` we know to check the right child.
 What is the left child of ``5``, ``4``.
 Does ``2`` equal ``4``.
 No. Is ``2`` smaler than, or greather than or equal to ``4``.
 It is smaller so we need to check the left child again.
 Does ``2`` equal ``2``?
 Yes!
 We found the matching value in one less iteration than the previous check.

-A Binary Tree that is the order mentioned above makes it very easy to visualize and perform Binary Searches!
+A Binary Tree that is the order mentioned above makes it very easy to both visualize and perform Binary Searches!

 Concept Checks
 --------------